rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 > **Notes:**
 >
 >- Each cluster role listed above, including `Owner` and `Member`, is comprised of multiple rules granting access to various resources.
 You can view the roles and their rules on the Global > Security > Roles page.
->- In Rancher v2.1.1 and earlier, default resources denoted with `(Custom)` are a UI bug.
-These resources are two or more Rancher API resources that Rancher flags as `(Custom)` due to an escape issue.
+>- In Rancher v2.1.1 and earlier, default resources denoted with `(Custom)` are two Kubernetes API resources that Rancher flags as `(Custom)` due to an escape issue.
 This issue is resolved as of v2.1.2.

 ### Project Roles